 The Office works closely with standing committees of the University Senate to implement and recognize academic quality.
 This includes the General Education Committee.
 The office supports implementation of the general education program to enhance the core experience for Oakland University’s undergraduate students.
 The office works with the Teaching and Learning Committee and the Center for Excellence in Teaching and Learning (CETL) to identify winners of the Teaching Excellence and Excellence in Teaching awards.
 These awards are given each year to outstanding full and part-time instructors.
 Students are encouraged to nominate faculty for these awards.
-The Senior Associate Provost chairs the University Committee on Undergraduate Instruction.
+The Interim Associate Provost chairs the University Committee on Undergraduate Instruction.
 This committee has oversight of university requirements and university-wide curriculum issues.
 The office is responsible for promoting diversity in the curriculum.
 The office works in collaboration with the Assessment Committee, which assesses the impact of academic programs on student learning.

 The office is also responsible for the decennial review of academic programs that is mandated by the University Senate.
 At least once every 10 years each academic program comes under review with the goal of enhancing the program’s effectiveness and maintaining a university environment of academic excellence.